Shares and options

-Wages for the purposes of the Payroll Tax Act 2007 includes shares or options granted by the employer to employees or deemed employees (which can include contractors) and directors or former directors or members (or former members) of the governing body of a company.
+Wages for the purposes of the Payroll Tax Act 2007 include shares or options granted by the employer to employees or deemed employees, which can include contractors, directors or former directors, and members or former members of the company's governing body.

-Payroll tax applies to the value of an employer’s contribution to any grant of a share or option.
+Payroll tax applies to the value of any grant of a share or option.

 Vesting date for shares or options

 Vesting date for a share

 - The date when any conditions which apply to granting the share have been met and the employee’s legal or beneficial interest in the share cannot be rescinded.

 The date at the end of the seven years from the date on which the share was granted to the employee (the seven year vesting date for shares).

 - When the share to which the option relates is granted to the employee.

 - When the right under the option to have the relevant share transferred, allotted or vested is exercised by the employee.

 - The end of seven years from the date on which the option is granted to the employee (the seven year vesting date for shares).